ih-lab/Meltos/README.md

 - "-numSamples \<integer\>": count of the number of spatially distinct samples in your sv and ssnv files.

 #### Optional:
- - "-outputFile \<filename\>:" the prefix you want for your outputfiles.
-If not specified, defaults to the name of your sv file +".lapsi"
+ - "-outputFile \<filename\>": the prefix you want for your outputfiles.
+If not specified, defaults to the name of your sv file +".meltos"
   NOTE: This will overwrite files with the same name.
 This prefix should include the directory in which you want the files to go.

+ - "-sweep": have meltos run a series of  tests with combinations of different parameters.

+-"-min \<arg\>":   Set an upper bound for an abscence in a sample.

+-"-max \<arg\>":   Set a lower bound for presence in a sample.

+-"-clus \<arg\>":  Set a max difference in VAF allowed for combining variant clusters.

+-"-err \<arg\>":   Set how lenient to be with phylogenic constraints.

 ### Output